Monday, May 3, 2010

 XIV.
 Honor the Great Mother Goddess

 These are the mark of the seasons that have been used to honor the Great mother and Earth for much of human existence.
+They come from astronomy.
 Seasonal worship was not only common to Europe but to Africa, Asia, Native Americans, South Americans, and Aboriginals.
 I state this because our western culture has much racism and tends to make herstory and history more Eurocentric.

 Many ancestors from all the ancient civilizations (Egyptian, Incan, Mayan, Sumerian, etc) understood the great cycles of the Goddess & the Earth and her key periods of power and release.